Ishaanpuri123/Snakes-and-Hackers/README.md

-# Snakes-and-Hackers
+# Snakes-Hackers
-Rock Paper scissors Spock Lizard code  Fun and easy game to play using tkinter
+Rock Paper scissors Spock Lizard code

+Fun and easy game to play using tkinter